s24399-pj/DataAnalyticsTool/README.md

 ### plot_module.py

-- **show_histogram** generates and displays histograms for specified columns in a DataFrame.
+- *show_histogram* generates and displays histograms for specified columns in a DataFrame.
-- **make_pie_chart_percent** creates and displays a pie chart showing percentage distribution of values from a given Series with a specified title.
+- *make_pie_chart_percent* creates and displays a pie chart showing percentage distribution of values from a given Series with a specified title.
-- **make_bar_plot_counts** creates and displays a bar plot for value counts from a Series, with specified colors, title, and axis labels, and annotates each bar with its height.
+- *make_bar_plot_counts* creates and displays a bar plot for value counts from a Series, with specified colors, title, and axis labels, and annotates each bar with its height.
-- **make_sns_plot** uses Seaborn to create and display a bar plot showing the average of a specified value grouped by a specified parameter, with appropriate titles and labels.
+- *make_sns_plot* uses Seaborn (instead of only Matplotlib library) to create and display a bar plot showing the average of a specified value grouped by a specified parameter, with appropriate titles and labels.

 ### dataset.py

 - The Dataset class encapsulates a dataset with its raw and processed DataFrames, as well as its name and filename.
 It provides methods to retrieve the raw DataFrame (get_raw_df), dataset name (get_name), filename (get_filename), and processed DataFrame (get_processed_df).
 Additionally, it allows setting a new processed DataFrame using the set_processed_df method.
+Thanks for this solution we can add different datasets and store them in memory for analysis.

 ### dataset_builder.py